bozsahin/cogs501/README.md

-# Spring 2021
+# Spring 2022

 COGS 501 - Algorithmic structures in cognition - METU
 -------------------------------------------------------

-**Short description:** Introduction to two foundational concepts in cognitive science: representation of structures and its computation.
-Mechanistic explanation of structure.
+**Short description:** Introduction to three foundational concepts in cognitive science: representation of structure, its computation and uncertainty.

-**Instructor:** Cem Bozsahin (spring 2021)
+**Lecturer** Cem Bozsahin (spring 2022)

- This term the course is going to be online.
-I will send you video and Q&A links.
+**Lectures** Wednesdays 14.40-17.30, in Room S03 of the Informatics Institute

+The course will be face to face.
+I record the lectures and show videos during lectures, also recorded.
+Physical attendance is not required.
+But mental attendance, physical or online, is always required.

-**Teaching assistant:** Ecenur Cagirici
+**Teaching assistant:** TBA

 **News and discussion:** in class and the Google [group](https://groups.google.com/forum/#!forum/metu-cogs-501-algorithmic-structures-in-cognition) of the course.

-**Time and place:** Live Q&A is on Thursdays 14.40.
-Lectures are up in youtube, for which I send links every monday, to read before Q&A.

-**Quizzes:** Usually announced after live Q&A, to be done over the weekend, to be submitted in pdf/jpg.
+**Quizzes:** Usually announced over email, to be done over the weekend, to be submitted in pdf/jpg.
 Solo and original work.

 ### Outline